You even see it on placards at football games:

 The good people of all nations

-Now I ask you: Is that a good description of conscientious Hindus, Buddhists, Muslims, Jews, native peoples, and people of all other non-Christian religions and beliefs who love God as they understand God, and who devote their lives to loving and serving their fellow human beings?
+Now I ask you: Is that a good description of conscientious Hindus, Buddhists, Muslims, Jews, indigenous peoples, and people of all other non-Christian religions and beliefs who love God as they understand God, and who devote their lives to loving and serving their fellow human beings?

 Is that a good description of people who, even if they do not have an intellectual, doctrinal belief that Jesus Christ is God, or the Son of God, actually live by the two Great Commandments that Jesus taught: to love the Lord our God with all our heart, soul, and mind, and to love our neighbor as ourselves (see Matthew 22:34–40)?